 - Rick Popely, Chicago Tribune

-The challenge would be integrating vehicle testing and negotiation into the online service model, but Tesla has a couple ideas.
+The challenge would be integrating vehicle testing and negotiation into the online service model.
+Tesla has a couple ideas.
 For starters, they guarantee a full refund within 7 days of delivery, which means ample time to get a feel for the car.
+If the vehicle is returned, they list them as 'used', right next to the 'new' option on their website.

 Negotiating can't be easily replicated in an online shopping environment, but it's a work in progress.